Where to take your families to see the Norfolk seal colonies.

 Winterton beach is next door to Horsey.
 Most of the grey seals are at Horsey but you can park here and then walk up the beach to see the seals, it’s roughly a 20 minute walk, depending on who you’re with!

-There is a cafe at Winterton.
+There is a café and toilets at Winterton.

 Blakeney point and Morston Quay:

 The Seal Rookery at Blakeney Point; image from National Trust website.

 You could take a boat trip to see the seals from Blakeney Point.
 The grey seal colony there is England’s largest colony.
 You can also book a seal trip from nearby Morston Quay.
 Book in advance as it can get very busy in winter.
 There are several boat companies to choose from.